Emotional Intelligence Toolkit

 On the computer.
 Work standing up.
 Do knee-bends in 10-minute intervals.
 Suck on a peppermint.
 Sip tea.

 Lunch breaks.
 Take a walk around the block or in the parking lot.
 Listen to soothing music while eating.
 Chat with a colleague.

 Your workspace.
 Place family photos on your desk or mementos that remind you of your life outside the office.

 In traffic.
 Play music or listen to an audiobook.
 Take a different route to see something new.
 Do neck-rolls at stoplights.
 Sing in the car to stay awake and happy.

 Public transportation.
-Take a break from reading, cell conversations, and music and tune into the sights and sounds around you.
-Try noticing something new even if it’s the same old bus ride.
+Take a break from reading, cell conversations, and music to tune into the sights and sounds around you.
+Try noticing something new, even if you're on the same old bus ride.

 Running errands.
 Wear a special perfume or lotion so you can enjoy it while you rush from place to place.
-Wear a favorite scarf that feels soft against your skin.
+Carry a stress ball in your pocket.
 Take a mental “snapshot” or “postcard” at each destination.

 Waiting in lines.
 Instead of worrying about time slipping away, focus on your breathing.
 People watch.
 Chat with the person ahead of you.
 Chew a stick of minty gum.Last updated or reviewed on March 1, 2023